-The 2023A Bonds and the interest payable thereon are obligations of the Department, secured by and payable solely from a first lien pledge of the Net Revenues of the System on a parity with the Outstanding State of Florida, Department of Transportation Turnpike Revenue and Revenue Refunding Bonds, Series 2012A through 2022C.
+The 2024A Bonds and the interest payable thereon are obligations of the Department, secured by and payable solely from a first lien pledge of the Net Revenues of the System on a parity with the Outstanding Bonds, consisting of the Outstanding State of Florida, Department of Transportation Turnpike Revenue and Revenue Refunding Bonds, Series 2012A through Series 2023A and any subsequently issued Additional Bonds.
 See "SECURITY FOR THE BONDS" herein for additional information.

-The 2023A Bonds are being issued as fully registered bonds in the denomination of \$1,000 or integral multiples thereof.
-The 2023A Bonds will be dated the date of delivery thereof and will mature as set forth on the inside front cover.
-The 2023A Bonds are being issued as fully registered bonds in the denomination of \$1,000 or integral multiples thereof.
-The 2023A Bonds will be dated the date of delivery thereof and will mature as set forth on the inside front cover.
-Interest is payable on

-July 1, 2023, for the period from the date of delivery thereof to July 1, 2023, and semiannually thereafter on January 1 and July 1 of each year, until maturity or redemption.
-Interest on the 2023A Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The 2024A Bonds are being issued as fully registered bonds in the denomination of \$1,000 or integral multiples thereof.
+The 2024A Bonds will be dated the date of delivery thereof and will mature as set forth on the inside front cover.
+Interest is payable on July 1, 2024, for the period from the date of delivery thereof to July 1, 2024, and semiannually thereafter on January 1 and July 1 of each year, until maturity or redemption.
+Interest on the 2024A Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.

-The 2023A Bonds will initially be issued exclusively in "book-entry" form.
-Ownership of one 2023A Bond for each maturity (as set forth on the inside front cover), each in the aggregate principal amount of such maturity, will be initially registered in the name of "Cede & Co." as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2023A Bonds.
-Individual purchases of the 2023A Bonds will be made in book-entry form only, and the purchasers will not receive physical delivery of the 2023A Bonds or any certificate representing their beneficial ownership interest in the 2023A Bonds.
-See Appendix J, "Provisions for Book-Entry Only System or Registered Bonds" for a description of DTC, certain responsibilities of DTC, the Department, and the Bond Registrar/Paying Agent, and the provisions for registration and registration for transfer of the 2023A Bonds if the book-entry only system of registration is discontinued.
+The 2024A Bonds will initially be issued exclusively in "book-entry" form.
+Ownership of one 2024A Bond for each maturity (as set forth on the inside front cover), each in the aggregate principal amount of such maturity, will be initially registered in the name of "Cede & Co." as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2024A Bonds.
+Individual purchases of the 2024A Bonds will be made in book-entry form only, and the purchasers will not receive physical delivery of the 2024A Bonds or any certificate representing their beneficial ownership interest in the 2024A Bonds.
+See Appendix K, "Provisions for Book-Entry Only System or Registered Bonds" for a description of DTC, certain responsibilities of DTC, the Department, and the Bond Registrar/Paying Agent, and the provisions for registration and registration for transfer of the 2024A Bonds if the book-entry only system of registration is discontinued.